Coolie (2025 film): Development

 Coolie is written and directed by Lokesh Kanagaraj.

 During the filming for Master in late 2019, it was reported that director Lokesh Kanagaraj had met Rajinikanth at his residence in Chennai and narrated a script that impressed the actor.
 According to reports, the project, which would have been Rajinikanth's 169th film, was expected to be produced by Raaj Kamal Films International, with a planned start in April 2020, but was postponed due to the COVID-19 pandemic and Rajinikanth's prior commitments to Annaatthe (2021).

 Though some reports suggested that the project was shelved due to Rajinikanth's political ambitions, others said the project was still active.
 In August 2020, Lokesh refused to confirm or deny the project, stating that only the producers could do so.
 Instead, Lokesh went on to develop a film with Kamal Haasan, which materialised as Vikram (2022).
 Rajinikanth's 169th film ultimately became Jailer (2023), directed by Nelson Dilipkumar.

 Reports of a potential collaboration between Lokesh and Rajinikanth resurfaced in April 2023, followed by a reported photoshoot with the actor in May.
 Actors Mysskin and Babu Antony, who had appeared in Lokesh's Leo (2023), later hinted at Lokesh and Rajinikanth's collaboration.
 Lokesh again refused to confirm or deny the project's existence in July, until Sun Pictures announced the film, tentatively titled Thalaivar 171, on 11 September.

 The film marked Rajinikanth's fifth venture with Sun Pictures after Enthiran (2010), Petta (2019), Annaatthe and Jailer.
 Lokesh received ₹50 crore in remuneration for the film, double his pay for Leo, while Rajinikanth was reportedly paid ₹150 crore.
 The official title, Coolie, was revealed on 22 April 2024.
-Lokesh stated that the film was separate from the Lokesh Cinematic Universe (LCU) and would focus on gold smuggling instead of drug-related themes seen in his previous films.
+Lokesh stated that the film was separate from the Lokesh Cinematic Universe (LCU) and would focus on gold smuggling rather than the drug-related themes of his previous films.